14/1/2020 3 Comments

 Apple provides a comprehensive set of parental controls for devices, in the Screen Time area of Settings.

-If you need help working out how to set up and use these controls, iTandCoffee now has a must-watch set tutorials for parents (similar to the video shown above).
+If you prefer to learn by watching a video, iTandCoffee also has a comprehensive set of video tutorials for parents (similar to the video shown above).

 Unrestricted access to the full set of these tutorials is available to our iTandCoffee Club members who have Plus, Online or Premium membership.